 The Office of Religious Life provides students opportunities for spiritual growth, leadership development, community-building, exploration of diverse faith traditions, and advocacy for just communities through worship, pastoral care, educational programs, sacred spaces, social action, and involvement with student and religious organizations.
 The campus has two chapels: Rickly and Herbster, and a Quiet Room for prayer and meditation.
-Matters of Faith is a campus-wide gathering every Thursday at Noon.
-Bible/scripture studies, vocational discernment, and retreats are promoted and encouraged by the Office of Religious Life.
-The Chaplain seeks to serve all interested students in connecting with their faith tradition and spiritual development.
+Special services, Bible studies/scripture studies, vocational discernment, and retreats are promoted and encouraged by the Office of Religious Life.
+Religious Life organizations include Berg UCC, CRU, Catholic Newman Club, Cultural and Spiritual Club, and Fellowship of Christian Athletes.
+The Chaplain seeks to serve all interested students in connecting with their faith tradition, philosophical tradition and spiritual development.
+Chaplain's Assistants are students hired each year to assist with religious life.